AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from your contact list.
 This can be done in two ways: by index or by criteria.

 **Option 1: Delete by index**